passwordless-id/webauthn/README.md

 Unlike the [webauthn protocol](), some defaults are different:

 - The `timeout` is one minute by default.
-- If the device can act as authenticator itself, it is preffered instead of asking which authenticator type to use.
+- If the device can act as authenticator itself, it is preferred instead of asking which authenticator type to use.
 - The `userVerification` is required by default.